ChilledCosmonaut/JourneyThroughSpace/README.md

     │                        //  accurately, so always merge infor- │                        //  mation from your concept paper │                        //  with the readme
-    ├── binaries             // Archives (.zip) of your executable projects │                        //  including (non-standard) dependencies
+    ├── binaries/            // Archives (.zip) of your executable projects │                        //  including (non-standard) dependencies
-    ├── code
+    ├── code/
-    │   ├── MyGameProject    // Place your project folder(s) here
+    │   ├── engine/         // Place your project folder(s) here
-    │   ├── MyPluginProject  // No un-used folders, no "archived" folders │   └── ...
+    │   ├── my-game-1/      // No un-used folders, no "archived" folders
+    │   ├── CMakeLists.txt  // e.g. if using CMake, this can be your project root
+    │   └── ...
-    ├── documentation       // GL2/3 - Each project requires FULL documentation
+    ├── documentation/      // GL2/3 - Each project requires FULL documentation
     │                       //   i.e. API Docs, Handbook, Dev Docs
-    ├── slides              // Upload each and every presentation │                       //   you give here as well ├── poster              // PDF of your Poster(s)
+    ├── slides/             // Upload each and every presentation │                       //   you give here as well ├── poster/             // PDF of your Poster(s)
-    ├── report              // PDF + Latex Sources of your report └── trailer             // .mp4 (final trailer, no raw material)
+    ├── report/             // PDF + Latex Sources of your report └── trailer/            // .mp4 (final trailer, no raw material)
 ```

 ### Project and Source Control